 Many of us have fiber optic cable that delivers Internet access to our homes or offices.
 But optical fiber cable can be used for more than high-speed data transfer.
-I'm not talking about artwork or illumination, but rather an important security application: physical intrusion detection.
+I'm not talking about artwork or illumination but a vital security application: physical intrusion detection.

 Optical fiber types

-- Single-mode fiber is more expensive per meter and the equipment is more expensive than that for multimode.
+- Single-mode fiber is more expensive per meter, and the equipment is more expensive than that for multimode.

 How it works

 In the case of single-mode fiber, things get a bit more complicated.
-The nature of light traveling in a single path or mode through the fiber, there is no pattern at the receiving end that can be disturbed.
-Instead, one wavelength or color of light is sent through the fiber in one direction and another wavelength of light is sent in the other direction.
+The nature of light traveling in a single path or mode through the fiber, no pattern at the receiving end can be disturbed.
+Instead, one wavelength or color of light is sent through the fiber in one direction, and another wavelength of light is sent in the other direction.
 Pressure on the cable changes the way the cable transmits light that can be detected at the end of the cable.

 When might it be used?

-Using fiber optic cable for intrusion detection is not inexpensive, so when might it be appropriate.
+Using fiber optic cable for intrusion detection is not inexpensive, so when might it be appropriate?
 Significant applications are in areas where a clear view of a perimeter or internal area cannot be easily viewed directly.

 Rightly, organizations are often reluctant to discuss their specific security measures.
 That makes knowing how many and what types of fiber optic intrusion detection systems are in use.
-But a web search for vendors indicates that the size of the market is not trivial.
+But a web search for vendors indicates that the market size is not trivial.
 Who knows, you or I may traverse such a system daily.
-If you do - knowingly or unknowingly - at least you have an idea of how it works.[:]
+But, if you do - knowingly or unknowingly - at least you know how it works.

 Get wired into the latest Networking training and certification.
 Available In-Person, Online, or as Private Team Training!